UW-HRC/uw-hrc.github.io/z_paws.md

 ### Event Details and Schedule

-The race start line will be located nearby the HUB Lawn and Suzzallo/Allen Breezeway.
-T-shirt purchases and bag-check will also be located here.
+The race start line will be located nearby the HUB Lawn and Suzzallo/Allen Breezeway. **T-shirts will be available for purchase at $10**, and bag-check will also be located here.

 The race will begin promptly at 10am!
 Be sure to arrive early so you can ensure that you have enough time to check-in, pin your number, and warm up!